flagshipcompany/best-practices/reconciliation.md

 * Zero or small difference in cost and small difference in what was billed.
 It means that, most likely, the service was adjusted to match the costs and, this time, the markup was calculated properly.
 Check its accountables to see if that's the case.
 If so, these rows don't represent a problem.
 * Negative, more than 5 dollars difference in costs and what was billed.
 Maybe an address correction was applied to the shipment automatically; check the recon logs.
 If no address correction was applied, then this row represents a problem.
 * If in doubt, check that the accountables match the invoice charges, if they do, everything is fine.
 If the differences in costs and what was billed are negative and there are no **adjustment** accountables, everything is fine also.
-* Fully-debited shipments *should* appear as zero difference in cost and a couple of dollars, positive difference in what was billed.
 * Check the reconciliation's entity_reconlog rows.
 We need to target the items type **Mismatch**.
 To begin, discard "*Costs(0 $) do not match actual courier Costs([NEGATIVE_AMOUNT])*" because they are debits (if I'm not mistaken).
 Then analyze each remaining case individually, if any.
 * It is very important not to lose your patience.